data-dot-all/dataall/pages/architecture.md

 2) Frontend needs to be hosted in data.all VPC facing architecture

 When providing the VPC, make sure that your VPC resembles the above image.
 In addition:
 1. Make sure it is deployed in at least 2 Availability Zones (AZ)
-2. Make sure ONLY 1 private subnet in each AZ
-3. Make sure at least 1 public subnet.
+2. Make sure at least 1 public subnet.
 Data.all needs to download packages, hence needs public access
-4. Make sure that the VPC created does not have an S3 VPC endpoint
+3. Make sure that the VPC created does not have an S3 VPC endpoint

 Here is a screenshot of the creation of the VPC:
 ![Screenshot](img/vpc_setup.png#zoom#shadow)